Canada Revenue Agency: Income tax

+Corporate income taxes

 Taxes for provincial corporations in Canada are administered by the CRA, except for provinces of Alberta and Quebec.
 Ontario previously administered corporate taxes until 2008, after which the CRA took over responsibility collecting these taxes.
 The provinces maintain dual tax rates, with a lower rate applicable to income that qualifies for the federal small business deduction, and the higher rate to all other forms of income.
 While some provinces adhere to the business limit for the lower rate set by the federal governments, other provinces choose to maintain their own rate.

-Goods and Services Taxes (GST)
+Goods and Services Tax (GST)

 The Canada Revenue Agency collects the Goods and Services Tax (GST) (the Canadian federal value added tax) of 5 per cent in all provinces.
 In Quebec, under an agreement with the federal government, Revenu Québec administers the GST to businesses, and administers Quebec's own Quebec Sales Tax (QST).
 The Goods and Services Tax was introduced in 1991 at 7 per cent added to the value of most sales of goods and services.
 The GST was reduced to 6 per cent in 2006 and 5 per cent in 2008, the current rate.